2025

 2013

-Game- FIRST Ultimate Ascent
+FIRST Ultimate Ascent

-Robot- Orangahang / Mk III
+Robot- OrangaHang / Mk III

 2012

-Game- FIRST Rebound Rumble
+FIRST Rebound Rumble

-Robot- The Kracken
+Robot- The Kraken

 2011

-Game- FIRST Logomotion
+FIRST Logomotion

 Robot- G-Wrath

+Deployed on a drawer slide powered by a pneumatic cylinder.
 When the Minibot reached the pole it was held in place by magnets.
 Retracting the deployment arm triggered the power button.
+To detect the distance from the pole tower, we used Sharp Infrared Proximity Sensors GP2Y0A21YK

 2010

-Game- FIRST Breakaway
+FIRST Breakaway

 Robot- Hammerhead